JohnSnowLabs/spark-nlp-workshop/platforms/emr/README.md

       "spark.serializer": "org.apache.spark.serializer.KryoSerializer",
       "spark.yarn.appMasterEnv.SPARK_NLP_LICENSE": "XYXYXYXYXY",
       "spark.yarn.preserve.staging.files": "true",
+      "spark.jsl.settings.storage.cluster_tmp_dir": "hdfs:///tmp",
       "spark.yarn.stagingDir": "hdfs:///tmp"
     }
   }
 ]
 ```
 **__Important__**:
 Make sure that you replace all the secret information(marked here as XYXYXYXYXY) with the appropriate values that you received with your license.<br/>

+**Automatic Resource Allocation**
+We don't configure driver or executor memory manually because we're utilizing the maximizeResourceAllocation feature.

 If you are having issues with the license, please contact JSL team at support@johnsnowlabs.com